kracr/temporal-data-generator/README.md

 Requirements: The user must have *java and maven* installed in the system.
 Operating System-Ubuntu

-The user needs to provide two inputs, *the number of conferences* and *the number of conference cycles*.
+The user needs to provide two mandatory inputs, *the number of conferences* and *the number of conference cycles*.

 <a name="exe"></a>
 ## 3.1.
 Direct execution using executable jar :